-- 4.8 Issues to consider at this stage may include: - the reasons for parents/carers wishing to educate their child at home - the time and energy parents/carers will need to invest in the process - the costs which may be involved in ensuring that the child(ren) receive a broad range of educational experiences with the knowledge that full financial responsibility to educate the child will rests with parents / carers - access to, and costs associated with examination entries - the possible risk of social isolation and potentially restricted personal development for the child - 4.9 The EHE Officer will leave a copy of the Information for Parents/carers pack which reinforces and exemplifies the information above and provides information to help the parents to decide on their course of future action. - 4.10 If a parent formally requests the deregistration of a pupil for Elective Home Education this should be in writing, addressed to the Headteacher. - 4.11 The CME co-ordinator should be informed immediately by the Headteacher so that enquiries can be made regarding the pupil's whereabouts and safety before the child's name is deleted from the school roll.
-Both schools and the Local Authority will need to be satisfied that there are no specific concerns, such as: - The child being subject to a School Attendance Order which has not been revoked. - The child has been referred to Social Care or the police for child protection reasons and the matter is under investigation. - The child being the subject of an education supervision order. - There is a history of condoned absence, unmanaged truancy or other low-level concerns that may require further LA intervention by Education or Social Care professionals. - 4.12When a school receives formal written notice from a parent that a child is being withdrawn from school, to be home educated, they should forward a copy of the letter and the school's notification form to the CME Co-ordinator.
+4.8 Issues to consider at this stage may include:

+- the reasons for parents/carers wishing to educate their child at home - the time and energy parents/carers will need to invest in the process - the costs which may be involved in ensuring that the child(ren) receive a broad range of educational experiences with the knowledge that full financial responsibility to educate the child will rests with parents / carers - access to, and costs associated with examination entries - the possible risk of social isolation and potentially restricted personal development for the child

+4.9 The EHE Officer will leave a copy of the Information for Parents/carers pack and the Department for Education published parental guidance which reinforces and exemplifies the information above and provides information to help the parents to decide on their course of future action.

+4.10 If a parent formally requests the deregistration of a pupil for Elective Home Education this should be in writing, addressed to the Headteacher.

+4.11 The CME coordinator should be informed immediately by the Headteacher so that enquiries can be made regarding the pupil's whereabouts and safety before the child's name is deleted from the school roll.
+Both schools and the Local Authority will need to be satisfied that there are no specific concerns, such as:

+- The child being subject to a School Attendance Order which has not been revoked. - The child has been referred to Social Care or the police for child protection reasons and the matter is under investigation. - The child being the subject of an education supervision order. - There is a history of condoned absence, unmanaged truancy or other lowlevel concerns that may require further LA intervention by Education or Social Care professionals.

-This will then be included for discussion and removal from roll date confirmed at the next available Monitoring and Placement Group.
+4.12 When a school receives formal written notice from a parent that a child is being withdrawn from school, to be home educated, they should forward a copy of the letter and the school's notification form to the CME coordinator.This will then be included for discussion and removal from roll date confirmed at the next available Monitoring and Placement Group.
 The school is responsible for completing the Off Roll Notification Form and submitting it to the Local Authority and will also be responsible for updating the SIMS database.